tharunsajjanam/agentXcelerate/README.md

     The application will typically be accessible at `http://127.0.0.1:5000/` in your web browser.

 ## HACKATHON
-    this is for only hackathon not for any public usage.
+    This is for hackathon use only, not for public usage.